mmgrigorova/java-alpha/README.md

 * If-statements
 * etc.

 The problem definitions are available in [Judge System](http://judge.telerikacademy.com/problems/) .
 The classes match the names of the problems.
+A brief problem description is available in every class file.